flowerinthenight/dynamodbstreams-lambda-sns-sqs/README.md

 AWS_SECRET_ACCESS_KEY={secret}
 ```

 This example assumes that you will use an existing table.
 In my case, I used a test table named TESTSTREAM with dynamodbstreams enabled.
 View type is "New and old images".
-The streams' ARN is in the template so you might want to update that part.
+The streams' ARN is in the template (`EventSourceArn`) so you might want to update that part.

 Then run the following command:
 ```bash